st-tech/zr-obp/README.md

 </details>

-Please refer to Section 2 and the Appendix of the reference [paper](https://arxiv.org/abs/2008.07146) for the formulation of OPE and the definitions of the estimators.
+Please refer to Section 2 and the Appendix of the reference [paper](https://arxiv.org/abs/2008.07146) for the standard formulation of OPE and the definitions of a range of OPE estimators.
 Note that, in addition to the above algorithms and estimators, Open Bandit Pipeline provides flexible interfaces.
 Therefore, researchers can easily implement their own algorithms or estimators and evaluate them with our data and pipeline.
 Moreover, Open Bandit Pipeline provides an interface for handling real-world logged bandit data.